AaronJHarvey/book_collection_app/README.md

 C => Create
   - get /books/new -> new action (create book listing).
 Renders a new view with a form to enter the information about the book
-  - post /books (catches the request from the browser) -> creates action.
+  - post /books (catches the request from the browser) -> create action.
 Handles form data, redirects

 R => Read
   - get /books -> index action.
 Renders an index view (ideally displaying all the books)